Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/AudioCodec/Class AudioCodec.rst

 **Example Code**
 ~~~~~~~~~~~~~~~~

-.. note :: “AudioCodec.h” must be included to use the class function.
+.. note :: "AudioCodec.h" must be included to use the class function.

 **AudioCodec::getBufferPageSize**
 ---------------------------------